-So, you are injured, experiencing pain and or dysfunction and you have considered or have been suggested to see a physiotherapist.
+So, you are injured, experiencing pain and dysfunction, and you have considered or been suggested to see a physiotherapist.
 You’ve never been to a physiotherapist, or you have, and you didn’t quite “click” with your therapist.
 How do you go about finding a new physiotherapist?
+What does a physiotherapist do?
 What should you be looking for?
 And what are the non-negotiables to a good therapeutic alliance?
 I am glad you asked.

-I am a physiotherapist, and I have written the ultimate guide to help you chose your new therapist!
-This list isn’t all inclusive, but it will provide you with the fundamental criteria for searching for and choosing a physiotherapist that aligns with your goals, expectations, and needs.
+I am a physiotherapist and have written the ultimate guide to help you choose your new therapist!
+This list isn’t all-inclusive, but it will provide you with the fundamental criteria for searching for and choosing the best physiotherapist who aligns with your goals, expectations, and needs.
 Here goes:

-- Knowledge is power, and so is finding a physiotherapist who can explain to you what the issue is, why the issue came to be and how the issue can be solved.
 Understanding your injury is empowering and can give you the agency and self-efficacy to manage your pain and dysfunction.
 This is important because your physiotherapist cannot be with you 24/7!
-A physiotherapist who will answer your questions, satisfy your curiosity, and actively involve you in the rehabilitation process is key!
+If you want to know how to tell if your physiotherapist is good, observe how they respond to your questions.
+A good physiotherapist will answer your questions in detail, satisfy your curiosity, and actively involve you in the rehabilitation process is key!

-So, there you have it, a foundational list of considerations for choosing your physiotherapist!
+So, there you have it.
+A foundational list of considerations on how to find a good physiotherapist!
 Everyone’s ideal therapist is very different and unique to their goals, expectations, and needs.
-A great therapeutic relationship with your physiotherapist paves the way for great clinical outcomes.
-You best be on your way to find the therapist for you!
+A great therapeutic relationship with your physiotherapist paves the way for excellent clinical outcomes.
+You best be on your way to finding the therapist for you!

 Blog by Brittany Romas – PhysioChoice Hampton Victoria.

 Brittany holds a Bachelor of Applied Science and a Master of Physiotherapy from La Trobe University.
 She is currently studying for her Masters of Sports and Exercise Physiotherapy at La Trobe University.